syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 ## Create a Blazor Server side project using .NET CLI

-Run the `dotnet new blazorserver` command to create a new Blazor Server application in a command prompt (Windows) or terminal (macOS) or command shell (Linux).
+Run the following command to create a new Blazor Server application in a command prompt (Windows) or terminal (macOS) or command shell (Linux).

 {% tabs %}
 {% highlight c# tabtitle=".NET CLI" %}